 Skip to main content

-• Instant onboarding: New team members start an environment and immediately have everything they need - the right Node version, the database running, dependencies installed.
+• New team members start an environment and immediately have everything they need

-• Parity across the team: Everyone works in the same environment.
-No more “it works on my machine.”
+• Everyone works in the same setup, no more “it works on my machine”

 Create your first Dev Container